-The financial statements of Siemens Nederland N.V. (hereafter "the Company"), having its legal seat in The Hague, the Netherlands, as of 30 September 2021 were adopted by its General Meeting on 2 December 2021 and will be filed with The Chamber of Commerce, The Hague under registration number 27015771.
+The financial statements of Siemens Nederland N.V. (hereafter "the Company"), having its legal seat in The Hague, the Netherlands, as of 30 September 2022 were adopted by its General Meeting on 16 December 2022 and will be filed with The Chamber of Commerce, The Hague under registration number 27015771.

-Siemens Nederland N.V. focused its activities in fiscal year 2021 on two Businesses namely Digital Industries (DI) and Smart Infrastructure (SI).
+The Company. focused its activities in fiscal year 2022 on two Businesses namely Digital Industries (DI) and Smart Infrastructure (SI).
 The portfolio includes products, systems, installations and services.
-Siemens Nederland N.V. has more than 1,000 employees.
+The Company has approximately 1,100 employees.
 It forms part of a tax group led by its parent company, Siemens International Holding B.V.
 All members of this group are jointly and severally liable for the taxes payable by the tax group.